Laos LA-B2 Work Visa for Foreign Employees: Requirements, Process, and What Your Employer Needs to Do

 Timing Your Tourist Visa Against the Process

-If you are in Laos on a tourist visa when your employer begins the LA-B2 process, watch your visa calendar carefully.
+Watch your visa calendar carefully if you are in Laos on a tourist visa when the LA-B2 process starts.
 The MFA process can take weeks.

 If your tourist visa expires before the Entry Letter is ready, your options are to extend (if extensions are still available to you) or do a border run to reset.
-Overstaying can trigger fines ($10 USD/day) and may escalate to detention or re-entry problems.
+Overstaying triggers fines of USD 10 per day, paid at the airport or land border on exit, and longer overstays can lead to detention or re-entry problems.
 Start the process as early as possible after securing your employer.

 Office and Regional Variation